c3g/GenPipes_Docs/docs/source/get-started/gp_usecases.rst

 GenPipes Real-life Applications
 ===============================

-GenPipes offers several :ref:`genomic analysis pipelines<docs_pipeline_ref>` that can be used for various bioinformatic analyses.
+GenPipes offers several :ref:`genomic analysis pipelines<docs_pipeline_ref>` that can be used for various bioinformatics analyses.

 These can be utilized for performing a wide range of standardized and tailored analysis.
 Following is a brief summary that highlights potential use case for each of the GenPipes Pipelines.